w

 Admittedly, this small, Central American country might not be famous for much.
 But still, it's become a true world leader in environmental awareness and sustainable tourism practices in recent years.

+If you're planning a vacation to Costa Rica, chances are you're coming (at least in part) because of its eco-tourism credentials.
 It's a rare traveler to Costa Rica who isn't interested, even in a small way, in experiencing the magic of nature while knowing that they're contributing to sustainability in some small way.

 If Costa Rica appeals to you as a destination, it wouldn't surprise us if you were looking for a Costa Rica eco-adventure to enjoy with your favorite people.
 This is why so many people come to Costa Rica and why Costa Rica stays relevant in world tourism as an eco-leader.